How Does a Moment Last Forever: Reception

-The song received generally positive reviews from critics upon its release.
+The song received generally positive reviews upon release.
 Broadway World described it as "an emotional ballad about holding onto life's precious moments".
-SunStar felt the song sadly laments Maurice's feeling towards his deceased wife.
-Hello magazine described it as both "reflective and upbeat", and worthy of an Academy Award for Best Original Song nomination.
-Us Weekly praised Dion's "powerhouse vocals" that perform the song's "spirited riffs and flawless octave changes".
-Hollywood Life thought the "stunning" song would leave audiences in tears, while NDTV Movies thought the song was a "subtle nod to the baggage that this production brings with it".
+SunStar interpreted the piece as a sorrowful reflection of Maurice's feelings for his late wife.
+Hello called it "reflective and upbeat" and suggested it was worthy of an Academy Award for Best Original Song nomination.
+Us Weekly praised Dion's vocals and her delivery of the song's "spirited riffs and flawless octave changes".
+Hollywood Life described the track as moving and predicted it would have a strong emotional impact on audiences while NDTV Movies viewed it as "a subtle nod to the baggage that this production brings with it".

-Rolling Stone gave the song a mixed review, saying that although "How Does a Moment Last Forever" never reaches the "cinematic peaks" of "My Heart Will Go On", it sees Dion poignantly perform with bombast while having an understated conclusion.
-In a more negative light, Metro compared the song unfavourably to "Beauty and the Beast", while Mashable felt the "wistful" tune "fails to make much of an impression" even after its three versions.
+Rolling Stone noted that although the song does not reach the "cinematic peaks" of "My Heart Will Go On", Dion performs it with emotional weight and a restrained ending.
+In a more critical view, Metro compared the song unfavourably to "Beauty and the Beast", while Mashable argued that the "wistful" tune "fails to make much of an impression" despite its three iterations in the film.

 Celine Dion version

-Celine Dion had previously recorded the pop version of "Beauty and the Beast" with R&B artist Peabo Bryson; this song helped to establish her career as a music star in the Anglosphere.
-Menken asked her to be a part of the live action project as well by recording her own rendition of "How Does a Moment Last Forever", which would play over the end credits.
-Her version features a "swelling mix of piano, accordion and orchestral strings" and was recorded to an already existing music track that Menken had cut when the rest of the score was recorded.
+Celine Dion had previously recorded the pop version of "Beauty and the Beast" with R&B artist Peabo Bryson, a release that helped establish her career in the English‑speaking market.
+For the 2017 live‑action adaptation, Menken invited her to record a new rendition of "How Does a Moment Last Forever", which plays over the end credits.
+Her version uses a mix of piano, accordion, and orchestral strings, and was recorded to a pre‑existing music track prepared by Menken during the scoring sessions.

 Background

-Dion initially had doubts about whether or not to record the song due to the recent death of her husband and manager René Angélil, who had previously helped her secure the 1991 pop duet.
-While ultimately accepting the opportunity, she said: "[The] first Beauty and the Beast decision was made with my husband.
+Dion initially hesitated to record the song following the death of her husband and manager René Angélil, who had played a central role in securing the 1991 duet.
+She later explained: "The first 'Beauty and the Beast' decision was made with my husband.
 Now I'm making decisions on my own.
 It's a little bit harder.
 I couldn't say yes right away, because I felt like I was kind of cheating in a way".
-She eventually felt compelled to record the song because of the impact Beauty and the Beast has had on her career.
-According to her, "I was at the beginning of my career, it put me on the map, it put me where I am today".
+She ultimately accepted, citing the importance of Beauty and the Beast in her early career: "I was at the beginning of my career, it put me on the map, it put me where I am today".
 Dion's vocal was produced by Humberto Gatica.

 Accolades

-On November 17, 2017, "How Does a Moment Last Forever" won a Hollywood Music in Media Award in category Original Song — Sci-Fi, Fantasy, Horror Film.
-It was also nominated in the Original Song — Animated Film category.
+On November 17, 2017, "How Does a Moment Last Forever" won a Hollywood Music in Media Award in the category Best Original Song in a Sci‑Fi, Fantasy or Horror Film.
+It was also nominated for Best Original Song in an Animated Film.